We're an affiliate

 Does Indoor Cycling Always Help You Lose Weight?

 Indoor cycling is definitely a great way to help you lose weight but if you’ve been cycling regularly and aren’t losing the weight that you want to lose, there could be several reasons why.

 If you feel as though you’re getting a good work out each time you exercise but the pounds just aren’t dropping off, it might be due to one of the following reasons:

 - Watch your posture: Your feet should be flat on the pedals, your bottom flat on the seat, your elbows at a slight bend, and your core should be giving it all you’ve got.

 - Don’t start out too fast: If you push yourself too much in the beginning, you won’t have enough energy left over for the end of the workout, meaning that your total exercise time will be much shorter.

-- Make sure that you drink enough water: It’s easy to get dehydrated when spinning so make sure that you hydrate regularly during the workout.
+- Make sure that you drink enough water: It’s easy to get dehydrated when cycling so make sure that you hydrate regularly during the workout.

 - Challenge yourself a bit more: If you don’t push yourself, you won’t improve and therefore won’t lose weight.

 Remember also that cycling doesn’t necessarily help you lose weight right away.
 It may take a while so don’t expect to lose weight in a week or even a month.
 The key is to be consistent, keep going, and try to push yourself a little more each time that you work out.
 Consistency is the key so if you don’t give up, you’ll eventually reach your health and fitness goals.

 Although many people consider indoor cycling to be a women’s exercise routine, more and more men are actually getting into it as well.